 Road traffic operation centres (IOO box in Figure 2) are a third stakeholder group.
 Different to the former stakeholders, IOOs most often have regional responsibilities.
 Their road traffic operations are executed by one or several road TMCs operating with sub-regional authority or with responsibility per road category.
-The connected road infrastructure (i.e. client devices) interacts with TMC IT systems.
+The connected road infrastructure (i.e. client devices) interacts with TMC IT systems using mobile or wired networks.
 This structure represents a third trust domain considered for simplicity as an 'IOO trust domain' in the above figure.